kjicpp/Building-Blocks-for-Multi-Robot-Applications/README.md

 # Building-Blocks-for-Multi-Robot-Applications

-#Files included in this project:

-   argc.h                multi.world
-   communicate.c         README.txt
-   communicate.h         safewalk
-   communicate.o         safewalk.cc
-   multi.cfg             Kenny Iraheta-p2.pdf

 #Description:

    The purpose of this project is to create the basic building blocks for
    future multi-robot applications.
 Specifically, to implement the wander & avoid_obstacle behaviors and to test communication among 6 robots via the program safewalk.cc.

    For the simulation, 6 robots are setup inside the multi.world & multi.cfg files.
    They are equipped with laser sensors and have been assigned ports to enable listening and broadcast communication with each other.

    The following scenario has been implemented: Among all 6 robots, there's one leader robot (assigned port 6665) and 5 follower robots (assigned ports 6666-6670).
    Initially, all robots remain motionless.
 Once the leader receives a message from the operator, the leader sends commands to followers to begin safewalking.
 The